 In February 2017, a 16-member GE Review Coordinating Committee [Co-Chaired by Professors Lawrence Krissek (School of Earth Sciences) and Catherine Montalto (Department of Human Sciences)] was established to conduct the review.
 The process is being staffed by the Office of Academic Affairs through Vice Provost W. Randy Smith.

 The GE Review will proceed through three broad phases.

 - Commencing in February “Listening Sessions” have been and continue to be held throughout the university community to solicit input from constituencies.
 All members of the university community are encouraged to use the feedback function on this website to contribute ideas to the process.

-- The GE Review Coordinating Committee will meet throughout the Summer of 2017 to use input from the “Listening Sessions” and the related literature and research to outline goals and possible template(s) for the GE.
+- The GE Review Coordinating Committee is meeting throughout the Summer of 2017 and using input from the “Listening Sessions” and the related literature and research to outline goals and possible template(s) for the GE.

 - During Autumn Semester 2017 “Listening Sessions” will again be conducted in order to share the proposed goals and template(s) and to solicit input and feedback from constituencies.